 Other specialists where needed e.g. cardiologists and surgeons specialising in sickle cell and thalassaemia

-She is available for consultations at Harley Street at UCH and appointments can be made with her secretary on 020 3447 1717 or email@example.com.
+She is available for consultations at Harley Street at UCH (adults) and the Harley Street Clinic (children).
+Appointments can be made with her secretary on 020 3447 1719 or firstname.lastname@example.org or email@example.com